ietf-wg-asdf/SDF/sdf.md

 The `sdfAction` keyword denotes a group of zero or more Action definitions.

 Actions are used to model commands and methods which are invoked.
-Actions have parameter data that are supplied upon invocation.
+Actions may have parameter data that are supplied upon invocation and output data that is provided as a result of the invocation of the action.

 The qualities of an Action definition include the common qualities, additional qualities are shown in {{sdfactqual}}.